 - Injuries to the cervical spine can vary in severity.
 If you have trouble breathing or muscle weakness in the extremities, see a doctor immediately!

 While shoulder pain when running can literally be a pain in the neck, it is preventable!
-Here are four tips to prevent shoulder pain when running.
+Here are some key tips to prevent shoulder pain when running.

 - Birddogs